DIY OUTDOOR FUN FURNITURE REDO

 Loosely covering the underside of the table was absolutely necessary to protect the legs from the orange, green, and blue paint.
 It prevented smear and overspray underneath.

-Large Circle Stencil
+Large Circle Stencil from Houzz

 You’d think circle stencils would be easy to find online but they’re not.
 I must have searched for a week and finally found on Houzz, approximately $35 including shipping